 Plus it can handle should your business grow quickly and have lots of traffic.
 But, there are limits due to the physical server compared to cloud hosting that has endless limitations.

-This works well for large brands that need their physical servers to store their entire site’s files.
+Dedicated hosting works well for large brands that need their physical servers to store their entire site’s files.

 Although they come with several resources and have a large amount, they cannot scale like the cloud-based VPS hosting.
 Fortunately, you have more control over the hardware, data, and software.